ni/grpc-labview/docs/QuickStart.md

 ![Delete old and wire new lvclass reference](images/delete-old-wire-new-lvclass.png "Delete old and wire new lvclass reference")

 Althougth old reference looks the same it needs to replaced.
-If not replaced the VIs will immediately exit after execution without error in `Run Service.vi`.
+If not replaced the VIs will immediately exit after execution without error in `Run Server.vi`.

 ### Update the client